trivikverma/spatial-data-science/_build/html/_sources/labs_index.md

 This session uses multiple datasets which are provided in the zipped lab files above.

 1. A **"Census socio-demographics"** dataset from the Municipality of the city of Cape Town from the Open Data Portal for the City of the Cape Town.
-[Source] (https://odp-cctegis.opendata.arcgis.com/).
+[Source](https://odp-cctegis.opendata.arcgis.com/).
 2. Shape files for the city of Cape Town from Media Monitoring Africa (MMA) which is an independent watchdog for ethical and fair journalism that upholds human rights.
 [Source](https://wazimap.co.za/profiles/municipality-CPT-city-of-cape-town/).
 3. Simple datasets on ``heart diseases``, ``titanic`` and a ``mystery`` are also provided.